 And I’m so glad — this salad was a complete delight!
 Loved the sweet melon, salty/smoky prosciutto and peppery arugula combination.
 And the lemony white wine vinaigrette and parmesan were the perfect, light touch on top.
 I actually loved this as a pasta salad, but you could easily leave out the pasta and go low-carb!
 Either way, definitely a delicious “light” summer salad.
 Cheers to great meals fresh from the market!

-Cook pasta according to package directions.
+Cook pasta in a large pot of generously-salted boiling water, according to package directions.
 Drain; cool to room temperature.

 To make the dressing, combine lemon juice and next 5 ingredients (through garlic) in a food processor; process to blend.
 With processor on, slowly pour olive oil through food chute; process for 15 seconds or until blended.
 (You can also do this step in a bowl, just whisking the ingredients together while pouring in the olive oil.)

 Combine cooled pasta, arugula, cantaloupe, red onions, mint, and prosciutto in a large bowl.
 Drizzle the dressing over salad just before serving, and toss gently to coat.
 Top salad with cheese.

 If you like mustard, the original recipe called for adding in 1/4 tsp. into the dressing, as well as using shallots instead of red onion.
 I happen to be anti-mustard, and had no shallots around, but I’m sure the original recipe would be wonderful with these ingredients too!